Transforming conflict

 Person A starts to describe their feelings in the conflict, speaking in the first person and not accusing the other.
 For example, saying, “When this happens, I feel – sad, angry, frustrated, miserable, fearful”.
 Person A continues until has said enough.
 Person B simply gives their full attention and listens, without interrupting.

-Step 3 – Repeating (3’)
+Step 3 – Repeat (3’)

 The facilitator asks Person B to repeat to A what B has heard, as accurately as possible, and to include what they have observed of the feelings behind the words.

-Step 4 – Asking for confirmation (2’)
+Step 4 – Ask for confirmation (2’)

 The facilitator asks person A, “Was that correct?
 Was anything omitted?”
 Person A can then add anything that was left out.

-Step 5 – Swapping roles and repeating (10’)
+Step 5 – Swap roles and repeat (10’)

 The facilitator asks to swap roles and do the same with person B speaking and A listening, following steps 2-4.

-Step 6 – Expressing needs (2’)
+Step 6 – Express needs (2’)

 At this point, the facilitator can ask person A to express their needs: “What do you need?” while person B listens to the answer.

-Step 7 – Swapping roles and repeating (2’)
+Step 7 – Swap roles and repeat (2’)

 The facilitator asks the same question to person B, while person A listens.

-Step 8 – Making requests (3’)
+Step 8 – Make requests (3’)

 Ultimately, the facilitator asks person A, “What do you request B to do or not to do?”
-Person B can agree or not, and they can set a timeframe, if necessary, by which time person B will do that person A requests.
+Person B can agree or not, and they can set a timeframe, if necessary, by which time person B will do what person A requests.

-Step 9 – Swapping roles and repeating (3’)
+Step 9 – Swap roles and repeat (3’)

 Swap roles once again.
 The facilitator asks the same question to person B – to make a request of person A. Person A agrees or not, and they set a timeframe, if necessary, by which time person A will do this.